 Featured Snippets: breakdown detailing the number of keywords tracking in the campaign that produced a featured snippet, along with the featured snippet's position in the SERP.

 Above the Fold: ATF is a new Rank Ranger metric that represents search engine rank results that do not require scrolling in order to be seen.
 A graph details the number of keywords and their CTR based on position.
 Did you know that it's possible to rank in position 1, but be below the fold?
 (Note: for Desktop Search Engines only)

 Search Console: performance analysis of clicks, impressions, average CTR, and position, along with top keywords list linking to detailed keyword research.

 Meta Tags: analysis of metadata including title and description character length per keyword ranked landing pages.

 Local: provides Local Pack and Hotel Pack analysis for the Google Business Listing Name and campaign keywords.

-Video: provides breakdown of tracked domain, video channel and competitors in the Video Carousel
+Video: provides a breakdown of the tracked domain, video channel, and competitors in the Video Carousel

 Default Settings for SEO Rank Report

 The default Rank view of the Rank Insights report includes a Rank Distribution Widget that can be used to filter the table below it, alert for when multiple pages rank for the same keyword, highest ranked landing page, rank, SERP Feature indicators for both the tracked site (bold) and other sites that rank in the top 10 results for the keyword, average search volume, rank, and visibility trend graphs, and SERP Snapshot that features the top 10 search results plus related search, ads, and a variety of important SERP features (e.g., featured snippet, related questions, local pack, image box, reviews, video carousel, etc.)